ipb-halle/SelectZyme-app/README.md

 # SelectZyme-demo-app
-Minimal demonstration of pre-build plots, served interactively with dash components, extracted from SelectZyme project to create a minimal viable app.
+Minimal demonstration of pre-calculated analyses to show usage and utility of SelectZyme

 ## Install
 Prerequisite for all installs is to clone the repository with the corresponding submodule SelectZyme.